 Why?

 Because dry cleaning solvents and fluids only emulsify oil-based stains.
-They don’t – and can’t – remove all water-based stains.
+They don’t – and can’t – remove water-based stains.

 Fact is, you can dry clean a garment with water-based stains as many times as you wish.
 More often than not, the stains won’t “move” with dry cleaning alone.